Read This First

 Prompt 3: Provide ten examples in which a small group of English language speakers successfully changed the conventional denotation of a term.

-The anchors here are The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, 10 Salient Examples of Words with Drastically Changed Meanings, and Unsuccessful Attempts to Change Word Meanings.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, 10 Salient Examples of Words with Drastically Changed Meanings, and Unsuccessful Attempts to Change Word Meanings.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Originally pejorative, used to denote something strange or peculiar, the term was reclaimed by the LGBTQ+ community in the late 20th century.
 Activists and academics within this community began to use “queer” as a term of empowerment and as an umbrella term for sexual and gender minorities.